 - Then in early 2011 Bookmaker retrospectively removed all their poker players from affiliate accounts.
 These players were no longer tracked to affiliates.
 So if you had referred poker players to Bookmaker.com (as it was known then, before their .com domain was confiscated by America’s Department of Justice in May 2011) they would have been removed at a whim.
 A lot of affiliates accused Bookmaker.eu of being thieves.

 - In September 2016 the processing fees that are deducted from your affiliate monies due for a particular week (as their stats run from week-to-week despite now only paying calendar monthly) were raised to 16% of deposits.
-This makes it much harder to make any money from this program.
+This makes it harder to make any money from this program.
 This is a retrospective change as it negatively impacts on your entire player base.

 - Bookmaker unlink referred players from affiliate accounts.
 If a player does not deposit within 60 days then that referral is removed and untagged.
 You can literally see your player base shrink on their rudimentary stats.
 That particular term exists in their terms and conditions, but a daily tracking of our own affiliate account suggests that players drop off even more readily than this.
-We know their affiliate manager actively tracks ‘removed accounts’ as this was visibly open on her computer screen in a screenshot she sent us about another matter.

 Why do some big affiliates promote Bookmaker.eu?

 If the affiliates disagree too strongly or complain too vociferously then they risk falling out and losing all the players tracked to them.
-That is why so many affiliates can’t afford to say how badly they have been treated.
+That is why so many affiliates can’t afford to say how poorly they have been treated.
 We recognize, understand and appreciate the Catch 22 situation these existing affiliates are in.
 We don’t blame them as there is no other way forward.
 They just have to cross their fingers and hope that Bookmaker.eu does not scam them going forward.

 Should You Join The Bookmaker.eu Affiliate Program Now?